azazellochg/EMAN/FAQ.md

-## This is a list of frequently used command / options in EMAN2
+## List of frequently used commands / options in EMAN2

 #### e2proc2d.py